Facts And Questions about Seabbatical Long Term Charters

 If you would like to spend a extra night due to flight requirements, we have a Sleep Aboard option for $200 (if available, 5pm check-in).

-Captains will be charged $200 to clear a blocked head.
-These additional costs can often be avoided by telling your crew, in advance, the often heard motto, "Flush anything your've swallowed."
+Captains will be charged $200 cash to clear a blocked head, or they can do it themselves for free.
+These additional costs can often be avoided by telling your crew, in advance, the often heard motto, "You can flush anything your've already swallowed."
+The other piece of advice to share is, "Do you business, flush, then do your paperwork, and flush again."

 There are also plenty of additional fun toys to make your sailing even better.
 Its easy to rent whatever you're looking for from these local BVI companies: Island Surf & Sail www.bviwatertoys.com (Soper's Hole), Blue Water Divers www.bluewaterdiversbvi.com (Nanny Cay), or Last Stop Watersports (Port Purcell).
 Tell them you're chartering with Seabbatical Long Term Charters and ask about free delivery to your boat too!